Florida Tint Exemption

 Are There Any Hidden Fees?

-No. The $225covers everything: physician review of your documentation against Florida §316.2954 requirements, the official certificate, and compliance sticker instructions.
+No. The $275covers everything: physician review of your documentation against Florida §316.2954 requirements, documentation if independently issued after review, and compliance sticker instructions.
 There are no surprise charges.

 No monthly subscriptions or renewal fees